Line Graph Neural Networks for Link Weight Prediction: Related work

-Link weight prediction is a relatively new research area within network science.
-Lv et al. \cite{lu2010link} pioneered this field by exploring the role of weak connectivity in weighted networks.
-They introduced weighted local similarity metrics, which included Weighted Common Neighbors (WCN) metrics, Weighted Adamic-Adar (WAA) metrics, and Weighted Resource Allocation (WRA) metrics to estimate link weights.
-Zhao et al. \cite{zhao2015prediction} extended unweighted local similarity metrics to weighted local similarity metrics through a method called the "Reliable Routing Method."These weighted local similarity metrics are invaluable for predicting the presence of links and their respective weights. \cite{cao2020link}In this approach, a link weight matrix is generated by perturbing the observed weighted network structure.
-Subsequently, the link weight matrix is reconstructed by utilizing the factorized latent factors derived from the observed network.
-Finally, these two matrices are combined to yield predictions for missing link weights.In another approach, \cite{fu2018link} expanded the eigenvector space of connected edges by incorporating node similarity metrics from the original network and node centrality metrics from the line graph to perform link weight regression prediction.Additionally, \cite{liu2020new} introduced a novel computational framework called Neighborhood Estimation Weights NEW.
-This method relies solely on the fundamental structural information of the network and offers flexibility to adapt to various types of networks.
-However, it's important to note that these methods often remain at the level of basic structural network information and may have limitations when dealing with more complex network features.
+Link weight prediction is a relatively new research problem within network science.
+L\"{u} et al.~\cite{lu2010link} pioneered the research of this problem by introducing the weighted local similarity metrics, such as Weighted Common Neighbors (WCN), Weighted Adamic-Adar (WAA), and Weighted Resource Allocation (WRA).
+Similarly, Zhao et al.~\cite{zhao2015prediction} extended the unweighted local similarity metrics to their weighted counterparts using the reliable routing method.
+These weighted local similarity metrics are known for their simplicity and effectiveness in predicting link weights.
+Fu et al.~\cite{fu2018link} further incorporated node similarity metrics from the original network and node centrality metrics from the line graph to perform link weight regression prediction.
+However, it's important to note that these node-similarity-based link-weight prediction methods primarily rely on shallow network structure information, leading to limited prediction performance.
+Another limitation of these methods is their inability to ensure consistently good performance across different types of networks.
+For example, common neighbor-based metrics may work well in social networks or collaboration networks but have been shown to perform poorly in electrical grids and biological networks~\cite{lu2011link}.

-Thus graph representation learning was proposed, where the goal of graph representation learning is to encode nodes into low-dimensional vectors that contain the nodes' positions in the graph as well as their local graph structure.
-In other words, graph representation learning is the projection of nodes into a potential Euclidean space, where the geometric relations in this potential space correspond to the relations in the original graph or network.
-The obtained embedding vectors can be used for downstream tasks such as node embedding and link prediction.
-The main technical tools are Graph Embedding (GE) and Graph Neural Networks (GNNs) \cite{reyhani2023geltor, guo2023graph}.
-The graph embedding models are deepwalk \cite{perozzi2014deepwalk}, node2vec \cite{grover2016node2vec}, SDNE \cite{wang2016structural}, etc., and the graph deep learning models are GCN \cite{kipf2016semi},GAE \cite{kipf2016variational}, VGAE \cite{kipf2016variational}, etc., but the link weight prediction task has never been addressed.
-Therefore, it would be interesting to investigate how well these deep graph learning models perform on this task \cite{liu2023self}.